javedahmed08900/n8nProjects./README.md

 # **PROJECT NO. 03**
 # **Weather Prediction AI Agent**

-Our Weather Prediction Agent is an AI-powered system that provides accurate, real timeweather updates and forecasts through a simple chat interface.
-Built using n8n for workflow automation, the agent integrates multiple tools and APIs todeliver instant, context-aware weather insights.
+Our Weather Prediction Agent is an AI-powered system that provides accurate, real time weather updates and forecasts through a simple chat interface.

 # **Overview**